HALL OF FLAME, PHOENIX

 The operation was completed on time and on budget, with no issues, or interruption to museum guests.

 “I’ve used Highland Commercial Roofing for a number of commercial roofing projects in the past and have been very pleased with their performance ,” reports Hall of Flame General Manager Peter Molloy, “they understood the situation, did a good job, didn’t make a mess, all while we had visitors streaming in and out of the facility.”
 Molloy was particularly happy with the attention paid by Highland management to detail throughout the job.
 “Greg Pender (Highland’s Regional Vice President) was out nearly every day checking to make sure everything was on track,” he reports, “That’s really important to us.”
-The facility is now guaranteed leak-free for the next ten years, thanks to the RainShield® System’s permanent seal against any and all potential leak sources.
+The facility is now guaranteed to not leak for the next ten years, thanks to the RainShield® System’s permanent seal against any and all potential leak sources.